SUSSBIA/fabric-onboarding-experience/02-licensing-capacity/README.md

 ![Placeholder: Fabric licensing and capacity model](../assets/images/fabric-licensing-capacity-model.png)

-> A simple diagram showing user licensing on one side, shared F64 Fabric capacity on the other side, and workspaces in the middle consuming compute from the capacity.

 ## Staff licensing

 All staff experience on Fabric is currently powered by the University’s Microsoft Office 365 Education A5 plan.